peterlamar/CIGJenkins/README.md

 # influxops (TIG Stack)

-Here are the basics to get a local Telegraph, InfluxDB, Jenkins and Grafana running together.
-This is affectionately named the 'TIG' or Telegraph, InfluxDB and Grafana stack.
+Here are the basics to get a local Cronograf, InfluxDB, Jenkins and Grafana running together.
+Cronograf, Influx and Grafana are affectionately named the 'CIG' stack.

 # 1 - Run and connect components locally